itsbhupendrasingh/DC-Motor-Speed-Control/README.md

 # DC-Motor-Speed-Control
-How to control speed of DC Motor using L293D and Potentiometer in proteus.
+How to control speed of DC Motor using L293D and Potentiometer in Proteus.
 Video tutorial is available at : https://youtu.be/Besg5b_BfkM